Quantifying the homology of periodic cell complexes: The Mayer-Vietoris Spectral Sequence

 The isomorphism $H_k(T_\U,\D^0+\D^1)\to H_k(K)$ is induced by the (sum of) inclusion map(s) from $E^0_{0,k}$ into $C_k(K)$ (we denote these maps by $i^*_U$ below).
 This relates a cycle in $K$ to a ``blow-up'' of its cells in each component of the cover (the $E^0_{0,k}$ component of $(T_\U)_k$) and the lower-dimensional intersections of these cells occurring in the higher-dimensional components of the cover (the $E^0_{p,k-p}$ components of $(T_\U)_k$ for $p>0$).
 On the other hand, the isomorphism $H_k(T_\U,\D^0+\D^1)\to\bigoplus_{p+q=k}E^\infty_{p,q}$ describes a filtration of $H_k(T_\U,\D^0+\D^1)$, whereby $H_k(E^0_{0,k},\D^0+\D^1)\cong E^\infty_{0,k}$ and inductively $E^\infty_{p,k-p}\cong H_k(\bigoplus_{i=0}^pE^0_{i,k-i},\D^0+\D^1)/H_k(\bigoplus_{i=0}^{p-1}E^0_{i,k-i},\D^0+\D^1)$ for $0<p\leq k$.
 We think of an element $\gamma\in E^\infty_{p,k-p}$ existing only due to $p$-fold intersections of the cover as it corresponds to a class of $H_k(T_\U,\D^0+\D^1)$ with representative cycles in $\bigoplus_{i=0}^pE^0_{i,k-i}$ but none in $\bigoplus_{i=0}^{p-1}E^0_{i,k-i}$.

 The benefits of the MVSS in application are two-fold.
 First, that the isomorphism $H_k(K)\to\bigoplus_{p+q=k}E^\infty_{p,q}$ decomposes in such a way that a given basis of cycles is minimal with respect to intersections of the cover.
+This is explicitly due to the above correspondence, the left implication is an equivalence whenever $p$ is the minimal value for which there exists $[(\alpha_0,\dots,\alpha_p,0,\dots,0)]\in H_k(T_\U,\D^0+\D^1)$.
 Second, that we may replace one large (possibly infinite) calculation of homology for $H_\bullet(K)$ with many smaller calculations done in parallel.
 The latter allows us to think of the MVSS as an algorithm for difficult homology calculations, where each page can be considered a refinement of $H_\bullet(K)$.